 A response form will be sent with the letter offering a place.
-The form should be completed and then returned to the Admissions Team by 30 April 2024.
-Paper response forms can be scanned or photographed and emailed to: schoolofferresponse@oxfordshire.gov.uk
+The form should be completed and then returned to the Admissions Team by 13 March 2024.

 If the application has been made online, parents can respond online instead of returning the paper form.